txt/mase/src/doc/CODE890.md

 ## What to do

+For each of the following,
-Write a report applying the stats (Scott-Knott, a12) on performance data collected from different optimizers on harder models (
+write a report (1500 words+) applying the stats (Scott-Knott, a12) on performance data collected from different optimizers on five hard models (see [Table1](http://e-collection.library.ethz.ch/eserv/eth:24696/eth-24696-01.pdf)) using

+Your report should

++ Explain all algorithms (so I know that you know what is going on in them)
++ The whole report should be a _story_ that take the reader from some initial shared place to some final new and exciting place.

+## Code8

+For DE and MWS and SA, code up the Type1,Type2, Type3 comparison operators and use them to:

++ Find the final era computed by DE, MWS, SA (with early termination)
++ Computer the _loss_ numbers between era0 the final era
+     + Important implementation note: repeat the above with 20 different baseline populations.
+For each baseline, run DE,MWS,SA.

+Apply the above for DTLZ7 with 2 objectives 10 decisions.

 ### A standard genetic algorithm